Apostille / Document Authentication

 - For requests to have a diploma copy notarized, you must attach a scanned copy of your diploma to the email with the completed request form.

 - Due to the COVID-19 pandemic, there is a suspension of in-person document pickup.
 Students will be required to provide an address to which notarized documents can be mailed.

 Step 3: Certify with the County Clerk

 When you have your notarized document, take it to the County Clerk’s office to have the signature of the notary public certified.
-You can fill out this form ahead of time and hand deliver your documents to the office.

 Service is first come first served.
 Office hours are Monday through Friday from 9am-5pm.
 Learn more about the County Clerk’s office before your visit.

 60 Centre Street

 You can also mail your notarized document to the Albany office (same day service not available at this location):

 New York Department of State

 Division of Licensing Services